Conte-Ecology/basinCharacteristics/README.md

 basinCharacteristics
 ====================

+# Outline notes

+1. What this project is and what it does
+2. small code example
+3. required libraries, functions, packages, etc. (installation)
+4. contact info

 Contains the scripts, procedures and some of the ouputs for the basin characteristics generated in the models and maps.
 Currently the dataset is based on the NHDplus medium res delineation.

 ## fwsWetlands